andrew/ultimate-awesome/README.md

 - [awesome-saas-boilerplates-and-starter-kits](https://github.com/tyaga001/awesome-saas-boilerplates-and-starter-kits) - Awesome-list of SaaS Boilerplates and Starter Kits.
 - [awesome-v-sekai](https://github.com/V-Sekai/awesome-v-sekai) - Awesome list of V-Sekai involved projects.
 - [awesome-llm-agent-security](https://github.com/wearetyomsmnv/awesome-llm-agent-security) - All about llm-agents security,attack,vulnerabilities and how to do them for cybersecurity.
-- [awesome-fastapi](https://github.com/wiseaidev/awesome-fastapi) - A collection of third-party tools to power your next FastAPI project.
 - [awesome-vlp-and-efficient-transformer](https://github.com/zh-plus/awesome-vlp-and-efficient-transformer) - Vision-Language Pretraining & Efficient Transformer Papers.
 - [awesome-interests](https://github.com/acltc/awesome-interests) - A curated list of awesome introductory programming resources for a variety of specialties within the profession.
 - [awesome-mess](https://github.com/agentds/awesome-mess) - An awesome & curated list of anything that might be useful for computer science students.
 - [awesome-trust-registries](https://github.com/andorsk/awesome-trust-registries) - Curated list of trust regisry systems, vendors, and ecoystems.
 - [awesome-opendata-uk](https://github.com/ap-Codkelden/awesome-opendata-uk) - Відкриті дані українською / Opendata resources in Ukrainian.
 - [awesome-arctic-data](https://github.com/arctic-risk/awesome-arctic-data) - A curated list on data sources related to climate change in the arctic. .
-- [macOS-Essentials](https://github.com/artginzburg/macOS-Essentials) -  Apps and sets that are nice to use.
 - [awesome-fordtransit](https://github.com/askpatrickw/awesome-fordtransit) - Awesome Builds, Communities and Resources for Ford Transit Owners.
 - [awesome-ansible-roles](https://github.com/brpaz/awesome-ansible-roles) - A collaborative curated list of awesome Ansible roles.
 - [aisources](https://github.com/bst04/aisources) - List of all the AI tools and resources.